Valencia orange: History

 William Wolfskill (1798–1866) was an American born in Kentucky and reared in Missouri.
 He became a Mexican citizen in the 1820s, when he was in his 20s, while working in Santa Fe, New Mexico, as a fur trapper and then migrating to California, which was still part of Mexico at that time.
 He was given a land grant as a naturalized Mexican citizen under Mexican government rules.
 He cultivated numerous vineyards and grape varietals and was the largest wine producer in the region.
-He continued to buy land and later had sheep ranches as well as developing extensive citrus orchards.
+He continued to buy land, later developing sheep ranches and extensive citrus orchards.
 He hybridized the Valencia orange, a sweet orange, naming it after València, Spain, which has a reputation for its sweet orange trees.

 Before his death in 1866, Wolfskill sold his patented Valencia hybrid to the Irvine Ranch owners, who planted nearly half their lands in its cultivation.
 The success of this crop in Southern California led to the naming of Valencia, California.
 It became the most popular juice orange in the United States.

 In the mid-20th century, Florida botanist Lena B. Smithers Hughes introduced major improvements to the Valencia orange, developing virus-free strains for budwood production.
 These were so successful that, by 1983, the Hughes Valencia bud line made up some 60 percent of all Valencia oranges propagated for cultivation in Florida.

 In 1988, Merleen Smith, a woman in Ventura County, California, contacted her local farm advisor on the suspicion that her neighbor was poisoning her tree.
 Investigators found that it was a pigmented bud sport of a conventional Valencia orange tree.
 The orange cultivar 'Smith Red Valencia' (with red insides) now bears her name.